WildEyeConservation/TrapTagger/README.md

 - Find and select your private subnet and save the association
 - Select your default route table (it should be the only other one associated with your VPC)
 - Open the subnet associations tab and click on the edit associations button
-- Find and select your default subnet where you created your server
+- Find and select your default subnet (public subnet) where you created your server
 - Save this association

 Lastly, your instances typically connect to other AWS services through the internet, so in order for your classifiers in your private subnet to access your images in S3, you need to set up a private gateway to S3: